SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding

 \definecolor{rowhighlight}{RGB}{214,220,255} \newcolumntype{C}{>{ \arraybackslash}X} \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}

-To this end, we introduce \textbf{SONIC-O1}, a \textbf{SO}cial \textbf{N}atural \textbf{I}nteraction \textbf{C}orpus (\textbf{O}mnimodal, v\textbf{1}), the first open-source, fully human-verified benchmark of \textbf{4,958} audio-video question-answer (QA) instances derived from $\approx$60 hours of real-world audio-video interactions.
+To this end, we introduce \textbf{SONIC-O1}, a \textbf{SO}cial \textbf{N}atural \textbf{I}nteraction \textbf{C}orpus (\textbf{O}mnimodal, v\textbf{1}), fully open-source, human-verified benchmark combining native audio-video input, open-ended summarization, fine-grained MCQ reasoning, and IoU-grounded temporal localization with demographic metadata across \textbf{4,958} audio-video question-answer (QA) instances derived from $\approx$60 hours of real-world audio-video interactions.
 As shown in Figure~\ref{fig:sonic_sunburst}, the dataset spans 13 high-impact topics across 5 domains (including legal/civic, educational, and public health), covering real-world scenarios.
-SONIC-O1 covers videos that range from 30 seconds to 60 minuts (covering both short, medium, long duration) and tagged with metadata covering 6 racial groups, genders, and age groups.
+SONIC-O1 covers videos that range from 30 seconds to 60 minutes (covering short, medium, and long durations) and is tagged with metadata covering 6 racial groups, genders, and age groups.

-SONIC-O1 evaluates three important evaluation tasks on state-of-the-art MLLMs: \textbf{(i) summarization} for global comprehension, \textbf{(ii) multiple-choice QA} for fine-grained reasoning, and \textbf{(iii) temporal localization} for identifying when events occur.
-Unlike prior work that treats audio as optional (as shown in Table~\ref{tab:videoqa-coverage}) , SONIC-O1 requires native audio–video reasoning in an omnimodal (audio, video, and text) setting, where models use the audio–video input together with text to evaluate MLLMs’ responses.
-Our goal with this work is to reveal where omnimodal MLLMs succeed, fail, and diverge across demographic groups in conversational contexts.
+SONIC-O1 evaluates state-of-the-art MLLMs on three tasks (as shown in Figure~\ref{fig:teaser}): \textbf{(i) summarization} testing global comprehension of the full conversation; \textbf{(ii) multiple-choice QA} testing fine-grained reasoning, and \textbf{(iii) temporal localization} testing whether models can identify when events occur.
+Unlike prior work that treats audio as optional (as shown in Table~\ref{tab:videoqa-coverage}), SONIC-O1 requires native omnimodal reasoning: models must jointly process audio, video, and text to produce responses..
+Our goal with this work is to reveal where omnimodal MLLMs succeed, fail, and diverge across demographic groups in conversational settings.

 \textbf{Contributions.} (1) We introduce SONIC-O1, an open-source benchmark with human-verified domain-expert annotations and demographic metadata for evaluating MLLM performance and group-wise analysis on real-world interactions.
 (2) We benchmark omnimodal MLLMs, revealing substantial performance gaps and systematic disparities across demographic groups.
 (3) We release the full evaluation suite (dataset, scripts, leaderboard) under a research license. \\ Our evaluation reveals several key findings.
 (1) Closed-source models consistently outperform open-source alternatives, (2) temporal localization remains the most challenging task, and (3) systematic demographic disparities persist across models.